Virupapur Gadde :: Chandramouliswara Temple :: Navabrindavan :: Coracle Crossings :: Bukka’s Aqueduct

 The icon of Hanuman is carved on the rock.
 Also is the small shrine for Rama and his consort Sita inside the temple.

-View from the hill top The view from the hilltop is marvelous.
+The view from the hilltop is marvelous.
 Patches of paddy fields looks like a solved jigsaw puzzle, coconut tree plantations and the whole of the ruins sites is visible stretching into the horizon.
 Looking at the ruins from here you would know the reason why they chose this place as their capital.
 All around in the horizons are the rugged rocky mountains and at one side in the mighty Tungabadhra river.
 It was a naturally secluded strategically important location for a capital city.

 It would take at least 45 minutes to climb up.
 It all depends your decision on how long would you like to spend on top (having come all the way up, tired, with stunning views down, great unending cool breeze etc).
 Otherwise the temple can be visited quickly.
 No admission fee.
 You may donate some coins in the hundi (donation box).
 Beware of the monkeys as they keep looking for an opportunity to snatch your bag.
 The intention is food.
 Do not try to tease them.
 They are not pets and can turn aggressive if annoyed.
 Leave only the footwear out side (which they don’t touch) when you enter the temple.